FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

 ## Loading the templates

 Although some will take the road of using Lemur editor to open these and push them to their devices, it can be as simple as opening them directly from your tablet.
 As an example, in iOS, once you are trying to open the file (from the above download link or from an email attachment), simply click on the top right button to get send options.
-Reach the **copy to Lemur**. _You do have to have Lemur installed first._
+Reach the **copy to Lemur**.
+_You do have to have Lemur installed first._

 ![image(0)](include/tabletRemote_image(0).png)

 ![image(1)](include/tabletRemote_image(1).png)

 The patch will now open in Lemur software.
 You can save it in your device, clicking on the wheel on the top right.

 ## Setting up OSC targets

-The simple step to use it with Spat Revolution is to configure (one time) your OSC Targets, in this case, Spat Revolution.
+The simple step to use it with SPAT Revolution is to configure (one time) your OSC Targets, in this case, SPAT Revolution.
 To configure the OSC address and port in Lemur, click on the wheel on the right top, then on “More Settings”.

 ![image(2)](include/tabletRemote_image(2).png)

 In OSC Targets, you can see the IP Address of your actual remote device.
 (Lemur IP: **x.x.x.x**).
 The port is locked by default at <code>8000</code>.

 OSC 0 - OSC 7 are actual targets.
 You can add up to 8 OSC targets.
-An example of this could be to target 2 Spat Revolution for main and back up hardware.
+An example of this could be to target 2 SPAT Revolution for main and back up hardware.

-As of Spat Revolution 20.12, input | Lemur and output | Lemur presets are available in the OSC Connection section.
+As of SPAT Revolution 20.12, input | Lemur and output | Lemur presets are available in the OSC Connection section.
 Port are by default <code>8000</code> for input and output.

 From the above example, the Lemur IP is <code>192.168.2.5</code> Port <code>8000</code>.
-And we have set the OSC target OSC 0 to the Spat computer IP Adress <code>192.168.43.10</code> with port number <code>53700</code>.
+And we have set the OSC target OSC 0 to the SPAT computer IP Adress <code>192.168.43.10</code> with port number <code>53700</code>.

-## Setting OSC connections in Spat
+## Setting OSC connections in SPAT

 The first step is to go to the _Spat Preferences_ and _Enable OSC_.
-You then need to set up an OSC port and host route, in order to connect with Spat plug-ins via OSC.
+You then need to set up an OSC port and host route, in order to connect with SPAT plug-ins via OSC.
 The port and host should match that of the Lemur app.

 ![image(3)](include/tabletRemote_image(3).png)

-- Input from your IP <code>192.168.43.10</code> (or whatever you Spat computer IP is) with port # <code>53700</code>.
+- Input from your IP <code>192.168.43.10</code> (or whatever you SPAT computer IP is) with port # <code>53700</code>.

 - Output to <code>192.168.2.5</code> (The Lemur iPad IP) with port # <code>8000</code>.
 Default and needed checkbox setup are:

     - **AED Packing:** Will only send AED packages.
 No worry the Lemur patch converts to XYZ.
     - **Auto-Bundle:** Will send OSC bundles when required.
     - **Ind as Arg.:** Sending index as arguments as it is required for Lemur/template.
-    - **TouchRelease:** Sending the Touch and Release messages.
+    - **Touch/Release:** Sending the Touch and Release messages.

-## Spat Snapshot
+## SPAT Snapshot

 ![image(4)](include/tabletRemote_image(4).png)